Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #1.
 Quote

 A quote is a pair of currency, where the value of one currency is reflected through the value of another currency.
-A quote for currency pair of the British pound and US Dollar would look like GBP/USD = 1.2936.
+A quote for a currency pair of the British pound and US Dollar would look like GBP/USD = 1.2936.

-The base currency is always equal to one unit.
-The most used base currency is USD (US Dollar), EUR (Euro), GBP (British Pound) and AUD (Australian Dollar).
+The most used base currencies are USD (US Dollar), EUR (Euro), GBP (British Pound), and AUD (Australian Dollar).

 Direct & Indirect Quote